-- If a child repeatedly acts in a way that disrupts or upsets others, the school will contact the child's parents and seek an appointment in order to discuss the situation, with a view to improving the behaviour of the child. - If there are incidents of general anti-social behaviour, the class teacher should discuss these with the whole class during 'circle time.'
+- If a child repeatedly acts in a way that disrupts or upsets others, the school will contact the child's parents and seek an appointment in order to discuss the situation, with a view to improving the behaviour of the child - If there are incidents of general anti-social behaviour, the class teacher should discuss these with the whole class during 'circle time.'

-The class teacher should discuss the Golden Rules with his/her class.
-In addition to the School Rules, each class may also have its own classroom code.
+Each class may also have its own classroom code.
 This code is agreed by the children; it may be displayed on the wall of the classroom and is discussed regularly.